Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

 Given oplax transformations $\sigma, \tau: f \to g$, a \emph{modification} $\mu: \sigma \to \tau$ is a family of 2-cells $\{\mu_x: \sigma_x \to \tau_x\}$ of $C$, indexed by 0-cells $x$ of $B$, such that for all 1-cells $a: x \to y$ in $B$ the diagram

 commutes in $C$. \end{dfn}

 The correspondence between oplax transformations of functors of bicategories and strong morphisms of representable merge-bicategories is not as simple as one would hope.
-The commutativity of diagram (\ref{eq:oplax_unit_coherence}) implies that the components $\sigma_{1_x}$ at units are isomorphisms for all oplax transformations $\sigma$ of functors; but that does not seem to be automatical for oplax transformations of strong morphisms.
+The commutativity of diagram (\ref{eq:oplax_unit_coherence}) implies that the components $\sigma_{1_x}$ at units are isomorphisms for all oplax transformations $\sigma$ of functors; but that does not seem to be automatic for oplax transformations of strong morphisms.
 Instead, we need a slight specialisation. \begin{dfn} Let $\sigma: f \to g$ be an oplax transformation between morphisms $f,g: X \to Y$ of merge-bicategories.
-We say that $\sigma$ is \emph{fair} if, for all divisible 1-cells $e: x \to y$ in $X$, the component $\sigma_e: (f(e),\sigma_y) \to (\sigma_x, g(e))$ is a divisible 2-cell in $Y$. \end{dfn}
+We say that $\sigma$ is \emph{fair} if, for all universal 1-cells $e: x \to y$ in $X$, the component $\sigma_e: (f(e),\sigma_y) \to (\sigma_x, g(e))$ is a universal 2-cell in $Y$. \end{dfn}

-\begin{remark} If we see (lax, oplax) transformations as the next step after morphisms in a ladder of ``transfors'' \cite{crans2003localizations}, then fair transformations are a natural next step after strong morphisms: if the latter are characterised by their assigning divisible $n$-cells to divisible $n$-cells, the former are characterised by their assigning divisible $(n+1)$-cells to divisible $n$-cells, whenever it makes sense.
+\begin{remark} If we see (lax, oplax) transformations as the next step after morphisms in a ladder of ``transfors'' \cite{crans2003localizations}, then fair transformations are a natural next step after strong morphisms: if the latter are characterised by their assigning universal $n$-cells to universal $n$-cells, the former are characterised by their assigning universal $(n+1)$-cells to universal $n$-cells, whenever it makes sense.
 However, we avoid calling them ``strong'' because this term is generally used in opposition to ``lax'', and it would be confusing to speak of ``strong oplax transformations''.

-Restricted to transformations of strong morphisms, we can also see fairness as a requirement for ``bi-morphisms'' $Z \boxtimes X \to Y$ to be strong parametrically in each variable: an oplax transformation of morphisms $X \to Y$ is the same as a morphism $\sigma: \vec{I} \boxtimes X \to Y$, where $\vec{I}$ is the merge-bicategory with two 0-cells and a single 1-cell between them, and it is a fair oplax transformation of strong morphisms precisely when $\sigma(x \boxtimes -)$ takes divisible cells of $X$ to divisible cells of $Y$, for all cells $x$ of $\vec{I}$.
+Restricted to transformations of strong morphisms, we can also see fairness as a requirement for ``bi-morphisms'' $Z \tensor X \to Y$ to be strong parametrically in each variable: an oplax transformation of morphisms $X \to Y$ is the same as a morphism $\sigma: \vec{I} \tensor X \to Y$, where $\vec{I}$ is the merge-bicategory with two 0-cells and a single 1-cell between them, and it is a fair oplax transformation of strong morphisms precisely when $\sigma(x \tensor -)$ takes universal cells of $X$ to universal cells of $Y$, for all cells $x$ of $\vec{I}$.